 Keep reading to choose a right one.

 When I read customer reviews on Amazon.com, compare quality, features, portability and the prices.
-I see that the KneeRover Steerable Knee Scooter is the best knee scooter walkers at this time.
+I see that the KneeRover Steerable Knee Scooter is the best knee scooter walkers for broken leg at this time.

 KneeRover has taken the time to manufacture a top notch product here that is comfortable.